FineDialFact: A benchmark for Fine-grained Dialogue Fact Verification: Fine-grained Dialogue Fact Verification

 Different from traditional fact verification, dialogue history containing a large number of pronoun references should also be considered when verifying facts in dialogue settings, making the task more complex.
-CoT \cite{wei2022chain} is a kind of method for solving complex tasks.
+CoT \cite{wei2022chain} is a prompting strategy for solving complex tasks.
 The original CoT requires few reasoning examples.
-But \citet{kojima2022large} proposed a zero-shot CoT that adding ``let's think step by step'' into the prompt is able to remarkably improve the LLMs' performance.
+But \citet{kojima2022large} proposed a zero-shot CoT, showing that adding ``let's think step by step'' to the prompt can remarkably improve LLM performance.

 CoT has been shown to lead to competitive performance in dialogue fact verification.
-To verify dialogue facts, we ask the LLM if an atomic fact $a_i$ is factually correct against external knowledge $T$ and dialogue history $\mathcal{U}_{1:m-1}$.
+To verify dialogue facts, we ask the LLM if an atomic fact $a_i$ is factually correct against external knowledge $\mathcal{T}$ and dialogue history $\mathcal{U}_{1:m-1}$.
 And we simply add ``think step by step'' into the fact verification prompt.
 The formula is listed as follows:

-where $o$ denotes output, including factual label and reasoning steps. $\mathcal M$ is the LLM for fact verification. $p_\text{fact}$ is the prompt for verifying facts,
+where $o_i^\text{reason}$ and $ o_i^\text{label}$ denote outputs of the reasoning process and factual label, including factual label and reasoning steps. $\mathcal M$ is the LLM for fact verification. $p_\text{fact}$ is the prompt template for verifying facts,